ZongrongLi/EnglishEnvironmentClass/1_introduce_yourself.md

 -  skills
   I have been using golang for more than 3 years, so That's my previous work I really enjoy working with going, by the way, because I can focus on business compared to another language and so on, also it solved a lot of pain points.
-  So in order to keep that smoothy I have to know well about backend develop technology , such as cache, database, distribution system `and` do on.
+  So in order to keep that smooth I have to know well about backend develop technology , such as cache, database, distribution system `and` do on.

 - personality
-  As regards me, I describe myself as `deliverable` and `responsible`, I believe it's very important to be responsible for the things I work for, and answer for the consequences, Furthermore,  I always value much to make the delivery on time.
+  personality, I describe myself as `deliverable` and `responsible`, I believe it's very important to be responsible for the things I work for, and answer for the consequences, Furthermore,  I always value much to make the delivery on time.
     besides this, as you know that in China, the culture that we have to be very `proactive`, and I think it's good quality.
   As a little introvert person for myself, I know team working is essential and I always keeping enhance my strength on this side.